3 Tips if You Only Have $1000/mo to Spend on Marketing

 If you quit your day job and are living on cans of beans and need to see ROI like, yesterday, DON'T spend that $1000 on marketing!
 Put it away in your emergency fund (okay, well maybe spend $100 on re-stocking your pantry with healthy foods), and get a part-time job so you can at least cover rent + food.

-But really, if you are on the verge of starving or getting thrown out of your apartment, you likely have a shitload of DRIVE to be successful, so you might want to consider DIY-ing most of what needs to be done (assuming you don't have a full-time job).
+But really, if you are in this situation you likely have a ton of DRIVE to be successful, so you might want to consider DIY-ing most of what needs to be done (assuming you don't have a full-time job).

 There are plenty of Facebook communities full of FREE advice for new entrepreneurs, and learning the basics of marketing will be tremendously helpful when you do start hiring contractors or an agency to help you grow.